Skip to main content

 Real-time finance

-A term coined by us in 2019 to emphasize the wide-ranging use cases for the Sablier Protocol.
+A term coined by us in 2019 to emphasize the wide-ranging use cases for the Sablier Protocols.

 Since the withdrawable amounts in streams are updated every second, they embody the concept of real-time financial transactions.